John Wolfe Barry

 Sir John Wolfe Barry (7 December 1836 – 22 January 1918) was an English civil engineer known for engineering Tower Bridge over the River Thames in London, which was constructed between 1886 and 1894.
 He was the youngest son of architect Sir Charles Barry.
-After receiving a knighthood in 1897, he added "Wolfe" to his inherited name in 1898 to become Sir John Wolfe Barry.
+He added "Wolfe" as a forename after receiving an inheritance from his godfather, the architect John Lewis Wolfe (1798–1881).
+After receiving a knighthood in 1897, he changed his surname to "Wolfe-Barry", so being known generally as Sir John Wolfe-Barry but legally as Sir John Wolfe Wolfe-Barry.

 Early years and education

 Barry was born in London on 7 December 1836.
 He was the youngest of five sons of the architect Charles Barry and his wife, Sarah Rowsell.
 He was named after his godfather, the artist John Lewis Wolfe, and would later add ‘Wolfe’ to his surname.

 Barry was educated at Trinity College, Glenalmond and King's College, London.

 He was a pupil of civil engineer Sir John Hawkshaw, as was his future business partner Henry Marc Brunel, son of the great Isambard Kingdom Brunel.
 Barry was assistant resident engineer for Hawkshaw on the Charing Cross and Cannon Street Railways.